posva/vim-vue/readme.md

 ### How to use commenting functionality with multiple languages in Vue files?

-Not out-of-the-box.
-Luckily, there are solutions in the form of commenting plugins.

 #### caw.vim

 caw.vim features built-in support for file context through [context_filetype.vim](https://github.com/Shougo/context_filetype.vim).
 Just install both plugins and context-aware commenting will work in most files.
 The fenced code is detected by predefined regular expressions.